|Skip Navigation Links|

 # ipadm delete-ip net0 # ipadm create-ip net0 # ipadm create-addr -T addrconf net0/new-add

 For more information about the commands that are used to manually configure the network, see Commands That Are Used for Network Configuration (Quick Reference).

 When you perform a fresh installation, all datalinks are automatically assigned generic names by using a net0, net1, and netN naming convention, depending on the total number of network devices on a system.
-After the installation, you can use different datalink names.
+After installing, you can use different datalink names.
 See How to Rename a Datalink in Oracle Solaris Administration: Network Interfaces and Network Virtualization.

 Note - During an upgrade, link names that were used previously are retained.

-Display information about the datalinks on a system, as follows:
+Display information about the datalinks on a system as follows: